Vishaljamwal21/Ecommerce-Book-Project/README.md

 -  Update-Database

 4. **Configure Environment Variables**:
-- Ensure you have the following environment variables set in your development environment for sensitive information:
+**Ensure you have the following environment variables set in your development environment for sensitive information**:

 - TWILIO_ACCOUNT_SID
 - TWILIO_AUTH_TOKEN